daleeidd/postcss-define-property/readme.md

 [PostCSS] plugin to define and use custom properties.
 Not to be confused with the CSS Custom Properties specification which are really variables.

-NOTE: Must be used before any plugin that uses the `$` for variables.
+Please see the [Compatibility wiki page][wiki-compatibility] for use with other plugins.

 ```css
 /* Input */